gidavies/WebAppDevOpsLab/README.md

 For this lab you will require:

-- An Azure DevOps organisation (formerly known as a VSTS account)
+- An Azure DevOps organisation (formerly known as a VSTS account).
-- An Azure subscription (your own or a free trial)
+- An Azure subscription (your own or a free trial).
-- Visual Studio 2017 (any edition) installed (optional)
+- Visual Studio 2017 (any edition) installed.

 Use the same account (login/email and password) for both Azure DevOps and Visual Studio.